ssaket/eye-tracking-methods/README.md

   - Typical failure modes (example data).
   - Instructions (when you tell people not to blink, they sometimes blink more)

+**Homework:**
+  - Read relevant chapter in Holmqvist et al.
+  - For a given data set:
+    - perform drift correction
+    - calculate accuracy
+    - calculate precision
+    - check how stable the sampling rate was, quantify variability somehow
+    - label each sample with the AOI that it’s in (if any)

 ### Week 08 (Dec 08): Detection of eye movements events and post-processing
 Presenter: Titus
   - Maybe broaden this up to blackbox algorithms as well?
 Cluster, HMMs, Deepnets